-Two years ago we made a 35-day long trip to Australia with our three children.
+We made a 35-day long trip to Australia with our three children.
 Our oldest son turned 5 the day we arrived in Sydney, and his twin brothers were just 3.
 Many people said we were completely out of our minds taking kids for such a long trip on the other side of the world, some others wished us courage…

-A few days before our trip, the biggest bushfires since 50 years were raging through the Blue Mountains.
-Just before we left there was some good news at last: the fire was somewhat contained and the place where we were heading to in the Blue Mountains would be open for tourists…
+We were glued to our TV and were seriously starting to wonder if it was a good idea to travel to Australia with toddlers.
+But just the day before we left, there was some good news at last: the fire was somewhat contained and the place where we were heading to in the Blue Mountains would be open for tourists…

 Practical information and tips for a family trip to Australia

-Long flight to Australia with kids and jet lag
+Long flight to Australia with kids

 Of course, we could have chosen for a longer stopover somewhere in the Middle East or Asia, but then we would have had less time in Australia.
 If you decide to make a stopover, I can really recommend Dubai.
 It’s a great place for families with kids.
-Here you can read more about How to make the most of your Dubai stopover.
+Here you can read more about how to make the most of your Dubai stopover.

-The only thing which we did on this trip that we have never done before, was taking some melatonin pills with us (melatonin is known to aid in reducing the effects of jet lag).
+The only thing we did on this trip that we have never done before, was taking some melatonin pills with us (melatonin is known to aid in reducing the effects of jet lag).
 We took the medicine on the last flight from Dubai to Sydney at the time when it was evening in Australia.
-That helped us and the kids to get some sleep, but of course we were still exhausted when we landed in Sydney early in the morning.
+That helped us and the kids to get some sleep, but of course, we were still exhausted when we landed in Sydney early in the morning.

 Bringing food to Australia

-There are lots of customs regulations in Australia, but here I’ll just mention one which everyone who is traveling to Australia should know.
+There are lots of customs regulations in Australia, but here I’ll just mention one that everyone who is traveling to Australia should know.
 You are not allowed to bring ANY fresh food with you when you arrive in Australia (infant formula is ok).

 Safety in Australia

 Australia is a pretty safe country, as long as you don’t go swimming with crocodiles, go looking for snakes, or drive through a bushfire.
-Recently we saw a documentary about Australian wildlife and all the dangerous species which we never knew existed.
+Recently we saw a documentary about Australian wildlife and all the dangerous species that we never knew existed.
 My husband said something like, ‘It’s a good thing I didn’t see this one before we went to Australia, or I would have been terribly worried in the outback’.

-We never saw a single dangerous animal (except for that one snake which happened to be crossing the road as we drove by).
-Now that I think of it, the only wild animals we saw in the Red Centre, was a camel and a rock wallaby.
+We never saw a single dangerous animal (except for that one snake that happened to be crossing the road as we drove by).
+Now that I think of it, the only wild animals we saw in the Red Center, were a camel and a rock wallaby.
 But it’s wise to wear covered shoes in the outback rather than sandals – just in case.

 One thing you should be very careful with in Australia is the sun.
 Sun is very dangerous Down Under and you can get burned in no time.
 The warmer it is, the more covered your body should be.

 We were lucky and didn’t need any medical help during our trip, but it didn’t take us very long to find a pharmacy when we needed some medicine for the kids in Tasmania.

 You can buy infant formula, baby food, and diapers pretty much anywhere in Australia.
 Of course, you should check in advance in case your baby has any specific needs.

-FoodThe food choices are plentiful and we never had any problems finding something the kids would like to eat, even in the most remote places.
+The food choices are plentiful in Australia and we never had any problems finding something the kids would like to eat, even in the most remote places.

-Family accommodation in AustraliaAustralia has a lot of choice when it comes to family accommodation, so look for hotels with family apartments rather than regular hotel rooms.
-It’s not necessarily more expensive, actually it can be much cheaper to stay at a family friendly hotel with 1-3 bedroom suites than in a big business hotel with regular rooms where you hardly have place to move.
+Australia has a lot of choices when it comes to family accommodation, so look for hotels with family apartments rather than regular hotel rooms.
+It’s not necessarily more expensive.
+Actually, it can be much cheaper to stay at a family-friendly hotel with 1-3 bedroom suites than in a big business hotel with regular rooms where you hardly have space to move.

 There are several advantages of staying in an apartment.
 First, you usually have your own kitchen which can save you lots of time and money.
 Most hotels in Australia don’t have breakfast included in the rate or they simply have no breakfast at all.
 So it’s easier if you can get some food at a supermarket the evening before.

 Here are some examples of the family-friendly accommodation we stayed at during our trip to Australia with kids:

-- Blue Mountains: Old Leura Dairy
+- Blue Mountains: Old Leura Dairy.

-- Alice Springs: Alice on Todd Apartments
+- Alice Springs: Alice on Todd Apartments.

-- Glen Helen: Glen Helen Homestead Lodge
+- Glen Helen: Glen Helen.

-- Kings Canyon: Kings Canyon Resort
+- Kings Canyon: Kings Canyon Resort.

-- Uluru (Ayer’s Rock): Emu Walk Apartments
+- Uluru (Ayer’s Rock): Emu Walk Apartments.

-- Adelaide: Majestic Old Lion Apartments
+- Adelaide: Majestic Old Lion Apartments.

-- Kangaroo Island: Kangaroo Island Wilderness Retreat and Mercure Kangaroo Island Lodge
+- Kangaroo Island: Kangaroo Island Wilderness Retreat and Mercure Kangaroo Island Lodge.

-- Melbourne: Seasons Heritage Melbourne
+- Melbourne: Seasons Heritage Melbourne.

-- Tasmania: Salamanca Terraces in Hobart, Freycinet Lodge in Freycinet NP, Leisure Inn Penny Royal in Launceston, Cradle Mountain Wilderness Village in Cradle Mountain NP, Strahan Village in Strahan
+- Tasmania: Salamanca Terraces in Hobart, Freycinet Lodge in Freycinet NP, Leisure Inn Penny Royal in Launceston, Cradle Mountain Wilderness Village in Cradle Mountain NP, Strahan Village in Strahan.

 Playgrounds and swimming pools in Australia

 There are plenty of playgrounds in most places throughout Australia, and a lot of hotels have swimming pools.

-Limit driving times – Australia is huge
+TIP: Limit driving times – Australia is huge

 That’s ok when you are just trying to get from one place to another, but don’t do this every day.
 Not with the kids, and not on your own.

 Child car seat requirements in Australia

-- 0 to 6 months: Approved rearward facing baby seat.
+- 0 to 6 months: Approved rearward-facing baby seat.

-- 6 months to 4 years old: Rearward facing or forward-facing child car seat with an inbuilt harness.
-We rented car seats for our 3 year old twins as it was too much trouble taking them with us from home.
+- 6 months to 4 years old: Rearward-facing or forward-facing child car seat with an inbuilt harness.
+We rented car seats for our 3-year-old twins as it was too much trouble taking them with us from home.
 That’s a very expensive option if you fly between destinations as you have to pay for the car seat every time you rent a car (otherwise there is a maximum fee of 7 or 10 days, no matter how long you use them).